OpenMDAO/POEMs/POEM_093.md

         self._sol_cache_list = []
 ```

-In the `solve` method, it checks and reuses the cached solution if applicable.
+The `solve` method compares the given RHS to caches RHSs, and it reuses a cached solution if applicable.
 Otherwise, it adds the RHS vector and the solution to the cache at the end.
 ```python
 def solve(self, mode, rel_systems=None):